OneMadGypsy/simple-cli/README.md

 # simple-cli

 This is a very simple command line interface written in micropython.
-This simplifies a handful of filesystem operations on your device and any mounted drive that is connected to it, Currently, it is mostly a wrapper that turns `uos` into a list of commands, and formats and/or prunes it's return data.
+This simplifies a handful of filesystem operations on your device and any mounted drive that is connected to it, Currently, it is mostly a wrapper that turns `uos` into a list of commands, and formats, sorts and/or prunes it's return data.
+This script may be more useful as a groundwork for you to expand than a viable tool.
+The script is pretty clean and simple.

 ![CLI Example Image](https://i.imgur.com/Busi9DL.png "CLI Example")